A-u-r-a-e/GLUTTONY/README.md

 # GLUTTONY
-i watched too much anime and now i'm going to make a gluttony game
+i watched too much anime and now i'm going to make a gluttony game IN ARCADE

 ## Details